MCZbase/DataShot_DesktopApp/README.txt

 support an object-precapture-image-data workflow for capture of natural science collections data.

+This software was designed to work along side MCZbase and to load data from the DataShot staging database into MCZbase through a variant of the MCZbase bulkloader.
+It should not be difficult to deploy this software next to an Arctos installation.
+Work would be required to produce a bulkloading system from DataShot's staging database to other natural science collections database systems.

+This software assumes that images of specimens and labels are taken using standardized carriers, that each specimen has a machine readable barcode that contains that specimen's catalog number, and that the position of that machine readable catalog number barcode on the carrier identifies which carrier is in use, and which portion of the image contain the specimen, which portion contains a machine readable representation of the current identification (produced by the PreCapture application), which portion of the image contains labels specific to the specimen (pin labels in the case of pinned insects), which portion of the image contains labels specific to the container (unit tray labels), and which portion of the image contains a human readable current identifiction (as a failover if the machine readable form is not read).
+These templates are configurable.

+This software suite assumes that images are stored at a known location on a mounted networked filesystem, and that each instance of the software is able to see the images at a consistent location below some locally configured mountpoint.

+This software assumes that some user with an editorial role will use this desktop application to preprocess image files (extracting data from the machine readable barcodes) to produce skeletal Specimen records (with a current identification and a catalog number), that other users will transcribe data from the labels and about the specimen in the image to database fields, and that a user with an editorial role will approve the specimen records for bulkload into the database of record.

 == Building ==

 Use maven to build (ant is invoked by maven to build executable jar files).